openequella/openEQUELLA/README.md

 -Dequella.dev=true -Dequella.autotest=true
 ```

-If you install using the sbt tasks in this project those properties will be setup automatically in the `equellaserver-config.sh`
+If you install using the sbt tasks in this project those properties will be setup automatically in the `equellaserver-config.sh` file for you.

-file for you.
+Login into the Equella Server Admin pages and perform the initial configuration and DB initialization (the Equella instance should be ready to import an institution now).

-In order to run the tests you first need the test institutions which you can install with:
+In order to run the tests you first need the test institutions which you can install with the following command:
 ```bash
 sbt setupForTests
 ```